mariusbiller/ha-junghome/README.md

 # homeassistant-jh

-This integration shows how you would go ahead and integrate JUNG HOME into Home Assistant.
+This integration shows how you would go ahead and integrate JUNG HOME devices into Home Assistant.

-### Installation
+## Installation

-Copy this folder to `<config_dir>/custom_components/example_light/`.
+Copy this folder to `<config_dir>/custom_components/junghome/`.

 Add the following entry in your `configuration.yaml`: